The '8-Year Rule of Social Security' — A Retirement Rule

 And it does get complicated.
 Timing affects more than just your benefit amount — it also influences tax planning, spousal benefits and how other income sources are coordinated.
 “Can we use brokerage assets or Roth dollars to cover the gap in a tax-smart way?” asks Cherry.
 “Will delaying Social Security reduce the chance of big RMDs later or help avoid IRMAA surcharges?
 Does the break-even age line up with realistic health and longevity expectations?”

-Your break-even age is the point at which the total value of delayed, higher payments surpasses the total value of smaller payments received earlier.
-It’s a key part of the decision, especially when considering longevity and cash flow needs.
+Your break-even age is the point at which the total value of delayed, higher payments exceeds the total value of earlier, smaller payments.
+It’s a key factor in the decision, especially when considering longevity and cash-flow needs.

 Working longer may also affect your filing decision.
 Randall points out that “claiming prior to full retirement age while still working will cost $1 of benefit for each $2 of earned income over $23,400 in 2025.”
 There’s also the Medicare impact, as higher income today could push you into IRMAA territory later, increasing your future Part B premiums.